 Jrc98209 r digcomporg final.
 20 Things Educators Need To Know About Digital Literacy Skills.
 Tracing the Roots of Media Literacy: Raymond Williams and John Fiske.
 A while back, media literacy educator and advocate Renee Hobbs approached me about contributing an essay to a new anthology she was editing: Hobbs asked some leading scholars to share personal essays about the people who have influenced their own thinking about media, popular culture, and learning.

 I was asked to contribute something about the role Birmingham cultural studies had played in the development of media literacy, and I was happy to agree.
 We were supposed to describe our intellectual “grandparents”, and I ended up writing a deeply personal essay that discussed the relationship between my work on participatory culture and that of Raymond Williams and John Fiske.
 Along the way, I also shared something of my biological grandparents — on my father’s side — and the ways I saw myself in some of William’s more autobiographical writings.
-Education Update:Reading the Blueprint:Dawn of the New Literacies.
+What follows is an excerpt from my contribution.
+There’s more where this comes from: Along with the historian E. Education Update:Reading the Blueprint:Dawn of the New Literacies.

 The death of the digital native: four provocations from Digifest speaker, Donna Lanclos.
 In these four provocations, anthropologist Donna Lanclos argues that the notion of the "digital native" is bogus and disempowering, that pandering to student expectations can backfire, universities should be open by default, and our attitude to educational technology needs a rethink.